-Project updates are provided to the City by TxDOT Mobility Coordinator Stephen Ranft.
-Those updates can be found on My Southlake News with the key word search FM 1938.
+City updates to this project can be found on the My Southlake News website with the keyword search FM 1938.

 Project Details for Phase II